plogs/asopposedtowhat.com/content/posts/personal-pronoun-respect.md

 differently if I don't want to be ostracized.

-'Respect' then -- in this case -- is really just a social nicety lathered on top of a shit sandwich.
-It means I'm supposed to agree with someone else's worldview, like it or not, no discussion necessary, and then change what I say.
+'Respect' then -- in this case -- is really just a social nicety layered on top of a shit sandwich.
+It means I'm supposed to agree with someone else's worldview, like it or not and no discussion necessary, and then change what I say.
 "Thank you Sir, may I have another?"[^1]